midnit3Z0mbi3/midnit3Z0mbi3/README.md

 <img alt="github banner. hex #d176a4 and #000000" width="100%" src=banner.png>

+Definition of Open-Source Intelligence:

+According to the U.S. government, open-source intelligence (OSINT) is defined as “intelligence that is produced from publicly available information and is collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement.”

 🌱 I am always learning more about OSINT, Cybersecurity, and anything Linux.

 💬 Ask me anything about OSINT.